Storing Results

 Archiving jobs to the head node is easy.
 Ensure that your execution script moves all files

-you wish to save to the ./distribute_save
+you wish to save to the ./distribute_save folder before exiting. distribute will automatically read all the files

-folder for you between jobs so that you dont end up with duplicate files.
+also clear out the ./distribute_save folder for you between jobs so that you dont end up with duplicate files.

 However, since different jobs from different batches may be scheduled out of order, you should not rely on any files being